farhadrclass/DataScience-Lab/README.md

 # DataScience-Lab

 ## Synopsis
-The Zeppelin-DS-Lab is a shared colloboration of web notebooks primarily aimed at ramp up and training activities.
+The DataScience-Lab is a shared colloboration of web notebooks primarily aimed at ramp up and training activities.
 Several sub-branches have also been created to explore existing content using Jupyter formats as well.
 It is hoped that future versions of Zeppelin will be more flexible in their import/export abilities with filesystem metadata as well as Jupyter formatting.

 ## Code Example
 Ensure that Zeppelin is confifured to use the GitNotebookRepository and Zeppelin-DS-Lab unpacked into your ZEPPELIN_HOME folder (/usr/hdp/current/zeppelin-server)